quasar-finance/quasar/demos/orion-manual-demo/test-intergamm-forwarding-and-request-deposit-demo.md

-This demo demonstrates how to set intergamm params through gov procedures and how to test if their actually transfered to osmosis properly after deposit on quasar.
+This demo demonstrates how to set intergamm params through gov procedures and how to test if their actually transferred to osmosis properly after deposit on quasar.

-1. Runn the steps described in the `run_integrated_testnet.md` to initialize the chains and the channels between them.
+1. Run the steps described in the `run_integrated_testnet.md` to initialize the chains and the channels between them.

 2. Check the initial balances (of account alice).
 ```